simpleanalytics/docs/_docs/50_api/50_helpers.md

 ## Time zones

 In all requests you can specify your time zone.
 In the Stats API we default to your website setting, in the Export APIs we default to UTC.
-Speficy your time zone to always get the same results.
+Specify your time zone to always get the same results.

 A list of valid time zones can be found at the Wikipedia page ["List of tz database time zones"](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).
 For example, `Europe/Amsterdam` is a valid time zone.
 You should specify the time zone like this in your requests: `timezone=UTC`.